Tinnitus is commonly referred to as a “ringing of the ear,” but it also appears as different sounds.

 The experience of tinnitus differs from person to person: the sounds have been characterized, in addition to a ringing, as a whoosh, a pop, a buzz, a clanging, a rush of air, a whistle, or a low roar.

 Tinnitus is a frustrating condition that usually has no singular cause.
 The sounds of tinnitus may be constant or temporary, and they may affect one or both ears.
 The sounds may also fluctuate in volume and frequency throughout the day.
-Tinnitus has been linked to problems with concentration and sleep, as well as increased levels of stress, anxiety, and depression.
+Tinnitus has been linked to problems with concentration and sleep, as well as increased levels of stress, anxiety, and depression, issues that an audiologist can help you manage.

 Prevalence of Tinnitus